tjavaheripour/Election_Analysis/README.md

   - Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

-- The counties analyzed were:
+- The counties were:

   - Jefferson
   - Denver
   - Arapahoe

-- The county results:
+- The county results were:

   - Jefferson received 10.5% of the total votes with 38,855 votes.
   - Denver received 82.8% of the total votes with 306,055 votes.